The Role of Expert Opinion in a Claim for Catastrophic Brain Injury

 The medical experts involved in your claim must be able to speak to your loved one’s condition and likelihood of recovery.
 These points are crucial when classifying an injury.

 Seek qualified experts with the training and credentials to diagnose and treat traumatic brain injury.
 Ensure the medical team understands the legal burden of proof involved in a motor vehicle accident claim.

 You should be aware the insurance company may provide its own medical experts to verify the extent of brain injury and whether it qualifies as catastrophic.
 You may schedule a free case evaluation with a brain injury lawyer to discuss your loved one’s case and determine how to substantiate your claim.
-Call the Preszler Law Firm in Ontario at 1-800-JUSTICE® today.
+Call the Preszler Injury Lawyers in Ontario at 1-800-JUSTICE® today.